johnfurlong98/JohnFurlong-Heroku-Predictor/readme.md

 The dataset includes nearly 1,500 housing records from Ames, Iowa, detailing structural and qualitative features such as basement finish quality, garage size, kitchen quality, lot dimensions, porch areas, and more.
 Each record includes a corresponding sale price, making it possible to analyze correlations and build predictive models.

+- **Mechanism:** Instead of relying solely on local CSV files, we utilize the Kaggle API to programmatically download the dataset within the Jupyter Notebook environment.
+By setting Kaggle credentials in an `.env` file and loading them securely, the notebook runs a `kaggle datasets download` command to fetch and unzip the dataset directly from the external endpoint.
+- **Outcome:** This approach ensures the project dynamically retrieves data from an external source, reflecting a professional standard of external data acquisition and integration.

 **Key Features Include:**

 - **1stFlrSF / 2ndFlrSF:** Floor areas above ground.